2/27/2024

 J.J.
 Pellegrino

 Thanks, George.
 2023 was an excellent year.
-We posted $193 million in sales, an increase of 20% on a reported basis and 17% organically.
-Our operating income increased 37% on a reported basis.
+We posted $193 million in sales, an increase of 20% on a reported basis and 17% organically. while our operating income increased 37% on a reported basis.
 If 2022 was our post-COVID rehiring year with 141 ads, then 2023 was the hiring constraint year with only 23 ads.
 This headcount control, along with our strong sales results and an improved gross margin, led to a 19% operating margin in 2023 versus 17% in 2022.
 Separately, our cash balance has improved by $22 million in 2023 to $105 million.
 Turning to the quarter, in Q4 2023, we posted a gross margin of 68.1%, up 450 basis points year over year.
 This increase was driven by higher ASPs, productivity improvements, and a weaker dollar.
-The benefits of a larger and more efficient manufacturing team have come onto the P&L. Our Allagraft manufacturing team had a strong Q4, and quality costs remain in check.
-In retrospect, our manufacturing hiring surge was well-timed with the global return to hospitals.
+The benefits of a larger and more efficient manufacturing team have come onto the P&L, Our Allagraft manufacturing team had a strong Q4, and quality costs remain in check.
+In retrospect, our manufacturing hiring surge was well-timed with the global return to hospital.
 Operating expenses in Q4 2023 were $23.1 million, an increase of 21% versus Q4 2022.
 The increase was driven largely by higher sales commissions, more sales professionals, and $700,000 of one-time reversals in Q4 2022.
-Q4 2023 operating income increased 46% year over year to $10.2 million, driven by higher sales and an improved gross margin.
+Q4 2023 operating income increased 46% year-over-year to $10.2 million, driven by higher sales and an improved gross margin.
 The operating margin in Q4 was 21%, up from 17% in the prior year period.
 Separately, we recently went live with a new ERP system in the United States.
 This system should improve real-time reporting, streamline financial processes, and provide more sophisticated analytics.
 Implementation at our overseas entities will take place in 2025 and 2026.
 We estimate that we will spend approximately $7 to $8 million on this project, and the annual P&L impact will be approximately $1 million per year.
 With respect to guidance, we are forecasting improved operating leverage in 2024, driven by restrained operating expense growth and an improved gross margin.
 Our guidance includes an operating margin in 2024 of 21% versus 19% in 2023 and 17% reported in 2022.
-For more details, please see our business outlook issued in today's press release, but a few Q1 highlights include reported sales growth of 10%, gross margin of 68.5%, operating income growth of 33%, and EPS growth of 42%.
+For more details, please see our business outlook issued in today's press release, but a few Q1 highlights include reported sales growth of 10 percent, gross margin of 68.5 percent, operating income growth of 33 percent, and EPS growth of 42 percent.
 And for the full year 2024 guidance includes reported sales growth of 10%, gross margin of 68%, operating income growth of 22%, and EPS growth of 23%.

 speaker

-George
+George LeMaitre

 speaker